-How to Defend Your Network Against the Ransomware Virus
+How to Defend Your Network Against Ransomware

 Think like a detective.
 A loved one is in the hospital and (Most Healthcare Practices).
 You are visiting and the normal daily processes are continuing about like nothing is wrong.
 A conversation between two nurses catches your ear.
 They mention briefly about some information being held for ransom and no one can access their computers.
 The gears in your brain begin to click.
 You remember reading something online about this virus, but what was it called?
 Ransomware, which is when hackers take down an entire hospital system with a software that blocks access to a computer or network and holding patient electronic health records hostage until they receive payment.